NFL offseason agendas: Barnwell's to-do lists for all 16 AFC teams

 Clowney and his representation might argue that he's about to become one, and while the Texans might not be as confident, at least one of the 31 other teams in the NFL would be likely to take the plunge and bet on it happening.
 A healthy Clowney might approach $20 million per year on the free market.
 The Texans could franchise Clowney again at $19.1 million in 2020, but that also makes it more likely he will just leave in 2021 for nothing more than a compensatory pick in the 2022 draft.

 If the Texans think there's a good chance Clowney will eventually leave for a compensatory pick, it's better for them to find that one true believer team before Clowney hits the market.
 Plenty of teams would love to add a 26-year-old pass-rusher with Clowney's upside.
-If the Frank Clark trade is any indication, there's a chance the Texans could pick up a first-round pick in return for the former Ole Miss star.
+If the Frank Clark trade is any indication, there's a chance the Texans could pick up a first-round pick in return for the former South Carolina star.
 Unlike the Raiders, who had nothing in the defensive cupboard after trading Khalil Mack, the Texans could move forward with J.J.
 Watt and Whitney Mercilus on the edge.

 Indianapolis Colts